The Cyclades · Naxos

 Apollonas & the north

-A 90-minute mountain drive to the far north fishing village — the unfinished 6th-century-BC Kouros — a 10-metre Naxian-marble giant lying on its back in the old quarry above the village — is the reason to come, lunch is at a waterfront taverna in the bay, and the drive back is the scenic coast road.
+A 90-minute mountain drive to the far-north fishing village.
+The unfinished 6th-century-BC Kouros (a 10-metre Naxian-marble giant lying on his back in the old quarry above the village) is why you come; lunch is at a waterfront taverna in the bay, and the drive back runs the scenic coast road.
 A full day.

 KourosDrive day